kcroker/dpsprep/README.md

     dpsprep -O3 input.djvu

-You can also skip translating the text layer (it is sometimes not being translated well) and redo the OCR (rather than launching the `ocrmypdf` CLI, we use the API directly and accept options in JSON format):
+You can also skip translating the text layer (it is sometimes not being translated well) and redo the OCR:

     dpsprep --socr rus,eng,grc input.djvu

+Rather than launching the `ocrmypdf` CLI, we use the API directly.
+The option `--socr` ("streamlined" OCR) used above is a shorthand for the following:

+    dpsprep --ocr '{"language": ["rus", "eng", "grc"]}' input.djvu

 Sometimes the pages of scanned books are saved as colorful images.
-For PDF, saving bitonal page backgrounds as RGB images can inflate the file by an order of magnitude (see [below](#compression)).
+For PDF, saving bitonal page backgrounds as RGB images can inflate the file by an order of magnitude (see the [notes on compression below](#compression)).
 We try to infer the color mode of each page, however that is sometimes inefficient.
 In such cases, we can force the color mode as follows:

     dpsprep --mode bitonal input.djvu start.pdf